11/4/2024

 Operator

-As a reminder, if you'd like to ask a question today, that staff will avoid one on the telephone keypad.
-And our first question comes from James Hollins from BMP Paribas.
+As a reminder, if you'd like to ask a question today, that's star followed by one on your telephone keypad.
+And our first question comes from James Hollins from BNP Paribas.
 James, your line is open.
 Please go ahead.

 speaker